Gould Piano Trio

 Their many appearances at London’s Wigmore Hall have included the complete piano trios of Dvorak, Mendelssohn and Schubert - plus in the 2017-18 season, a Beethoven cycle, to celebrate 25 years since their first appearance at this iconic venue.

-Commissioning and performing new works is an important part of the trio's philosophy of staying creative and freshly inspired.
-MacMillan's 2nd Piano Trio was commissioned by them and premiered at the Bath International Festival in 2014 .
-In 2016, Simon Roland Jones graced the Goulds with his new trio, entitled "Eidford"( premiered at the North Norfolk Festival) and the next year saw them featured in the Hull "City of Culture", performing former BBC Young Musician, Mark Simpson's graphically inspired piece for them, "After Avedon", as part of the PRS' "New Music Biennial".
+Commissioning and performing new works is an important part of the trio’s philosophy of staying creative and freshly inspired.
+Sir James MacMillan’s 2nd Piano Trio was written for them in 2014 and premiered at the Bath International Festival that season.
+2017 featured the Goulds in the Hull “City of Culture” celebration, performing former BBC Young Musician, Mark Simpson’s “After Avedon” as part of the PRS “New Music Biennial.”